priyankatripathi0228-pixel/Netflix-Customer-Churn-for-Discriminant-Analysis/README.md

 ## 🧠 About Me

-🚀 AI Engineer passionate about building real-world AI systems
+🎓 B.E. in Computer Science – HJD INSTITUTE OF TECHNICAL EDUCATION AND RESEARCH (2017–2021) 🎓 PGDM in Marketing And It - Dr Gaur Hari Singhania Institute Of Management And Research (2024-2026) 🚀 AI Engineer passionate about building real-world AI systems
 🤖 Working with LLMs, RAG pipelines, and AI Agents
 📊 Strong foundation in Data Analytics & Visualization
 🛠 Turning data into intelligent automation solutions
-🌱 Currently exploring advanced AI Engineering & Generative AI
+🌱 Currently exploring advanced AI Engineering & Generative AI 📫 Reach me at priyankatripathi0228@gmail.com | 📞 +91 9265673021

+---

+##📊 Professional Experience

+#🚀 Data Analytics Intern – YoShops  May 2025 – June 2025 | Chennai

+Built end-to-end ETL pipelines to clean, transform, and validate large financial datasets, ensuring data accuracy and reporting reliability.
+Performed data modeling and transformation to create analytics-ready datasets for financial and sales performance analysis.
+Developed interactive Power BI dashboards with advanced DAX to track KPIs like revenue, profitability, customer trends, and regional performance.
+Applied statistical analysis and time-series forecasting to identify growth opportunities and demand patterns.
+Conducted EDA to uncover insights in customer behavior and profitability drivers.
+Translated complex data into strategic business recommendations and optimized large datasets for improved dashboard performance.

+#📈 Business Analytics Intern – Saiket Systems Oct 2025 – Nov 2025 | Pune

+Performed data cleaning and preprocessing on a telecommunications dataset, handling missing values and standardizing columns to ensure data integrity for analysis.
+Conducted Exploratory Data Analysis (EDA) to understand data trends, generating summary statistics and visualizations to analyze churn vs. non-churn proportions.
+Developed customer segmentation based on tenure, demographics, and contract types to identify at-risk customer groups.
+Created visualizations, including pie charts and clustered bar charts, to compare key metrics like average monthly charges and churn rates across different customer segments.
+Delivered actionable insights by analyzing churn drivers, aiming to provide recommendations for improving customer retention. how to segregate the section and how to increase the size of important headings

 ---